-The notion of Lie algebra contraction was introduced by In\"on\"u and Wigner in 1953 as a systematic method for relating two Lie algebras through a limiting procedure acting on their generators \cite{10}.
-Contraction plays an important role in mathematical physics since many physical theories emerge as limiting cases of more general ones, and their corresponding symmetry groups can often be obtained through this mechanism \cite{11,12}.
+The notion of Lie algebra contraction was introduced by In\"on\"u and Wigner in 1953 as a systematic method for relating two Lie algebras through a limiting procedure acting on their generators \cite{Wigner1953}.
+Contraction plays an important role in mathematical physics, as many physical theories emerge as limiting cases of more general ones, and their corresponding symmetry groups can often be obtained through this mechanism \cite{Celeghini1990,Gilmore2008}.

-Typical examples include the Galilei group as a contraction of the Poincar\'e group in the non-relativistic limit $c \to \infty$, and the Poincar\'e group as a contraction of the de Sitter group in the limit where the de Sitter radius $R_{\text{dS}} \to \infty$ \cite{10}.
+Typical examples include the Galilei group as a contraction of the Poincar\'e group in the non-relativistic limit $c \to \infty$, and the Poincar\'e group as a contraction of the de Sitter group in the limit where the de Sitter radius $R_{\text{dS}} \to \infty$ \cite{Wigner1953}.
+Another example is the case of the Carroll group, which is also a contraction of the Poincaré group for $c\rightarrow 0$ \cite{Leblond1965, Leblond2023}.
 These examples illustrate how different physical regimes of spacetime symmetry are connected through well-defined limiting processes.